Radiation Oncology

 University of Maryland School of Medicine

-Muhammad was attracted to the residency program at the University of Maryland in part because of the emphasis on advancing the field of radiation oncology through multidisciplinary research and innovation, while still keeping patient care, compassion, and empathy at the forefront.
+Muhammad was attracted to the residency program at the University of Maryland because of the emphasis on advancing the field of radiation oncology through multidisciplinary research and innovation, while still keeping patient care, compassion, and empathy at the forefront.

 Adeniyi Olabumuyi